tudelft3d/City3D/README.md

 </p>

 ### Data
-Some test data can be downloaded from the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.
+Some test data can be found [here](https://github.com/tudelft3d/City3D/tree/main/data).
+Two ways to use our method:
-Requirements on the input data: raw Lidar point clouds and footprint data.
+- Raw Lidar point clouds and footprint data are available (see the  [data](https://github.com/tudelft3d/City3D/tree/main/data) directory),  run  [Example1](./Example1).
-If no footprint is provided, we can optionally generate the footprint from the point cloud of building instance.
+- Only Lidar point clouds of building instances (see the  [data](https://github.com/tudelft3d/City3D/tree/main/data/building_instances) directory) are provided, we can generate the footprint for each single building and then reconstruct the building  model, run  [Example2](./Example2).

 ---